The top 6 use cases for a data fabric architecture 6 key components of a successful data strategy

 Why is data modeling done?

 Data modeling is a core data management discipline.
 By providing a visual representation of data sets and their business context, it helps pinpoint information needs for different business processes.
-It then specifies the characteristics of the data elements that will be included in applications and in the database or file system structures used to process, store and manage the data.
+It then specifies the characteristics of the data elements that are included in applications and in the database or file system structures used to process, store and manage the data.

 Data modeling can also help establish common data definitions and internal data standards, often in connection with data governance programs.
 In addition, it plays a big role in data architecture processes that document data assets, map how data moves through IT systems and create a conceptual data management framework.
 Data models are a key data architecture component, along with data flow diagrams, architectural blueprints, a unified data vocabulary and other artifacts.